Find and Replace Line Breaks in Excel (6 Examples)

 Conclusion

 To sum it up, the question “how to find and replace line breaks in Excel” is answered here in 6 different ways.
-Started by using the Find and Replace tool, then continued to use TRIM, SUBSTITUTE, CLEAN, CHARfunctions, and continued to use ended with using VBA Macros.
+Started by using the Find and Replace tool, then continued to use TRIM, SUBSTITUTE, CLEAN, and CHAR functions, and continued use ended with using VBA Macros.
 Among all of the methods used here, using functions is the easier to understand and simple one.
 The VBA process is also less time-consuming and simplistic but requires prior VBA-related knowledge.
 Other methods don’t have such a requirement.

 For this problem, a macro-enabled workbook is available to download where you can practice these methods.

 Feel free to ask any questions or feedback through the comment section.
-Any suggestion for the betterment of the Exceldemy community will be highly appreciable.

 Related Articles